BeatrisIlieva/drf-react-gems/README.md

 ### Object-Oriented Design

--   **Data encapsulation:** Business logic and data validation are encapsulated within dedicated service classes and model managers.
+-   **Data encapsulation:** Business logic and data validation are encapsulated within dedicated service classes and model managers

--   **Exception handling:** Error handling is implemented using try-except blocks and DRF exception classes, particularly for authentication and business-critical operations.
+-   **Exception handling:** Error handling is implemented using try-except blocks and DRF exception classes, particularly for authentication and business-critical operations

--   **Inheritance, abstraction, and polymorphism:** Product models leverage inheritance and abstract base classes, while polymorphic relationships are managed using Django's GenericForeignKey.
+-   **Inheritance, abstraction, and polymorphism:** Product models leverage inheritance and abstract base classes, while polymorphic relationships are managed using Django's GenericForeignKey

--   **Cohesion and loose coupling:** Each Django app (accounts, products, orders, shopping_bags, wishlists, common) encapsulates a distinct business domain, promoting strong cohesion and loose coupling across the backend.
+-   **Cohesion and loose coupling:** Each Django app (accounts, products, orders, shopping_bags and wishlists) encapsulates a distinct business domain.
+Django apps are primarily independent from each other

--   **Code quality and readability:** All code adheres to PEP 8 (Python) and uses ESLint/Prettier (JavaScript) for consistent formatting and clear naming conventions.
+-   **Code quality and readability:** All code adheres to PEP 8 (Python) and uses ESLint/Prettier (JavaScript) for consistent formatting

 <p align="right" dir="auto"><a href="#drf-react-gems">Back To Top</a></p>

 ### User Interface

--   **Custom design system:** All components use a consistent SCSS-based design system, ensuring visual harmony.

 -   **Responsive design:** The UI is fully responsive, adapting to different screen sizes and devices.